How I made my own VPN server in 15 minutes

 But there’s something refreshing about Algo VPN — it lets you set up disposable VPNs.
 You can boot up a new VPN server and connect to this VPN in just a few minutes.
 Once you’re done, you can just delete your instance and pretend that this VPN server never existed.

-It’s much cheaper than subscribing to a VPN service as you can expect to pay around $0.006 per hour of usage, or even less with free credit.
+It’s much cheaper than subscribing to a VPN service, as you can expect to pay around $0.006 per hour of usage, or even less with free credit.
 And you’ll get much better performance as you won’t share your VPN server with other VPN users.
 I got amazing networking performances from my AWS VPN server for example:

 While Algo VPN makes it easier to set up a VPN server on DigitalOcean, AWS, Microsoft Azure and Google Cloud, I also tried using it with Scaleway to see if you could use it on any hosting provider.
 And it worked perfectly fine on the smallest Ubuntu cloud server.